vmware-archive/PivotalMySQLWeb/README.md

 2016-07-03 17:13:44.294  INFO 19664 --- [           main] c.p.p.m.PivotalMySqlWebApplication       : Started PivotalMySqlWebApplication in 3.4 seconds (JVM running for 3.761)
 ```

-- Access as follows and connect to your MySQL instance using the default username/password as follows:
+- Access as follows and connect to your MySQL instance

-Default username = admin <br />
-Default password = cfmysqlweb

 ```
 http://localhost:8080/